 The liver tolerates mild alcohol consumption, but as the consumption of alcohol increases, it leads to the disorders of the metabolic functioning of the liver.
 The initial stage involves the accumulation of fat in the liver cells, commonly known as fatty liver or steatosis.
 If the consumption of alcohol does not stop at this stage, it sometimes leads to alcoholic hepatitis.
-With continued alcohol consumption, alcoholic liver disease progresses to severe damage to liver cells known as "alcoholic cirrhosis."
+With continued alcohol consumption, the alcoholic liver disease progresses to severe damage to liver cells known as "alcoholic cirrhosis."
 Alcoholic cirrhosis is the stage described by progressive hepatic fibrosis and nodules.

-Quantity and duration of the patient's alcohol intake are the highest risk factor for the development of liver disease.
+Quantity and duration of the patient's alcohol intake are the highest risk factors for the development of the liver disease.
 The beverage type plays a minimal role.
 Women are more susceptible than men.
 Obesity and high-fat diet also increase the risk of alcoholic liver disease.
 Concurrent hepatitis C infection is associated with younger age of onset, more advanced histological damage, and decreased survival.
 Patatin-like phospholipase domain-containing protein 3 (PNPLAP3) is associated with alcoholic liver cirrhosis.

 Alcohol is the most frequently misused drug throughout the entire world and in the United States of America.

 In the United States, it is the leading cause of liver disease.
-It involves 61 percent of the American population, and among the 61 percent, 10 to 12 percent are heavy drinkers
+It involves 61 percent of the American population, and among the 61 percent, 10 to 12 percent are heavy drinkers.

 Definition of one alcohol drink as per the Centers for Disease Control and Prevention (CDC) is a half-ounce or 13.7 g pure alcohol which is the amount of alcohol present in

-The prevalence of alcoholic liver disease is highest in European countries.
-Daily consumption of 30 to 50 gram of alcohol for over five years can cause alcoholic liver disease.
+The prevalence of the alcoholic liver disease is highest in European countries.
+Daily consumption of 30 to 50 grams of alcohol for over five years can cause alcoholic liver disease.
 Steatosis can occur in 90% of patients who drink over 60 g/day, and cirrhosis occurs in 30% of individuals with long-standing consumption of more than 40 g/day.